PlayEveryWare/eos_plugin_for_unity/readme.md

 ## Installing from a tarball
-Download the latest release tarball from https://github.com/PlayEveryWare/eos_plugin_for_unity/releases
+Download the latest release tarball from https://github.com/PlayEveryWare/eos_plugin_for_unity/releases The tarball is a tgz file, not the source download.
+If one uses the source download it will be missing all the git-lfs files i.e. the binaries/dynamic libraries.

 1. From the Unity Editor, open the Package Manager
     * It's listed under ```Window -> Package Manager```
 2. Click the ```+``` button